 Stay up to date with the UCMAA Board Application process by joining us on LinkedIn, Facebook and Twitter.
 Once you submit your application we invite you to post an update on social media using #UCMAABoadApps.
 If you have any questions please contact the Office of Alumni Relations directly at 209.228.ALUM or email@example.com.

 *Note: UCMAA Board members who are re-applying are not permitted to participate in the review and voting of applications.

 What skills, experiences or abilities do you have that will make the greatest impact on your service to the UCMAA Board as it reaches out across the community and world to better engage UC Merced alumni?

 New Applicants: Please describe a personal project you will initiate during your first year as a board member.

-Which Alumni Relations & UCMAA Pillar(s) would you work on as a board member – Advocacy, Community Impact, Lifelong Learning, Philanthropy or Student Support?
+Which Alumni Relations & UCMAA pillars would you work on as a board member – Connections & Mentorship, Philanthropy, and Community Mobilization?

 Overall involvement and engagement as an alumnus is a key factor in the application evaluation process.